GaneshRajuGalla/GrocerEase/README.md

 ### Persistence Data Using Latest SwiftData

 - All your data is locally stored using the latest SwiftData, which allows the app to work smoothly, even when the internet is unavailable.
-You can access your favorite items, cart contents, and more without needing an internet connection.
+You can access your Grocery items, cart contents, and more without needing an internet connection.
 - [SwiftData](https://developer.apple.com/xcode/swiftdata/)

 ### Architecture